 On the Huchuy Qosqo Trek, you will see llamas, alpacas, Andean lakes, local villages, canyons, ancient Inca Sites, and finally, arrive at Machu Picchu.

-To begin the Huchuy Qosqo Trek to Machu Picchu, you must make your way to Tambomachay, located just 15 minutes outside Cusco city.
+To begin the Huchuy Qosqo Trek to Machu Picchu, you must make your way to Tambomachay, located just 15 minutes outside Cusco City.

 The Huchuy Qosqo Trek is challenging due to the altitude, but it is doable for people with moderate fitness levels.
 The first day is the most difficult, with a steep ascent to the highest mountains of Cusco.
 After that, the remainder of the trek is relatively easy.
 However, there are still some challenges along the way.
 The scenery is breathtaking, though, and well worth the effort required to complete the trek.